-You may have heard that you should spend anywhere from one to three months’ salary on an engagement ring.
-But these rules of thumb (formulated and advertised by the diamond industry) are now considered pretty outdated.
+You may have heard that you should spend three months’ salary on an engagement ring.
+But that rule of thumb (formulated and advertised by the diamond industry) is now considered pretty outdated.

 How you plan to pay for the ring can also impact how much you can afford to pay for it.
-Options include paying cash, using a credit card, financing the ring through the jeweler, or using a personal loan.
+Options include saving up and paying cash, using a credit card, financing the ring through the jeweler, or using a personal loan.
 And, each payment avenue has its pros and cons.

-What follows are some guidelines that can help you figure out how much you should spend on an engagement ring, as well as how you may want to make the purchase.
+What follows are some guidelines that can help you figure out how much you should spend on an engagement ring, along with options for covering the cost.

 The Average Cost of an Engagement Ring

 While that number may represent the average, the amount couples actually spend on a ring varies widely.
-In The Knot’s study, 25 percent of respondents spent between $1,000 to $3,000 on their engagement ring, and 11 percent shelled out less than $1,000.
+In The Knot’s study, roughly one-third of respondents spent between $1,000 to $4,000 on their engagement ring, and 8% shelled out less than $1,000.